NCAR/IPT/README.md

 1. FINN (Fire INventory from NCAR)

-A tool for regridding FINN v1.5 and v2.0 \*.txt files to FV, SE and SE-RR and MPAS are available.
+A tool for regridding FINN v1.5 and v2.0 \*.txt files to FV, SE and SE-RR are available.
 The tool includes a README file, which describes in detail how to use the code, and several example namelists files (\*.inp), which can be easily adapted as needed.
-Finn fire emissions are available between xx and 2020 from [somewhere over the rainbow](http://somewhere_over_the_rainbow)
+FINN fire emissions are available between 2002 and 2020 from http://bai.acom.ucar.edu/Data/fire/

-2. Qfed (Quick Fire Emissions Dataset)
+2. QFED (Quick Fire Emissions Dataset)

-Qfed fire emissions are available between xx and 2020 from [somewhere over the rainbow](http://somewhere_over_the_rainbow)
+QFED fire emissions are available between 2000 and 2020 from NASA Goddard/GMAO  https://gmao.gsfc.nasa.gov/research/science_snapshots/global_fire_emissions.php

 ### Anthropogenic

 1. EPA (Environmental Protection Agency)

-NEI emissions are only available only for the year 20XX, but scripts are available to correct them for other years.
+NEI emissions for the U.S. are only available for the year 20XX, but scripts are available to correct them for other years.
 Source data can be found [somewhere over the rainbow](http://somewhere_over_the_rainbow)

 2. CAMS (Copernicus Atmosphere Monitoring Service)

-Global CAMS anthropogenic emissions are available between 2000 and 2010 from [somewhere over the rainbow](http://somewhere_over_the_rainbow)
+Global CAMS anthropogenic emissions are available between 2000 and 2020 from [somewhere over the rainbow](http://somewhere_over_the_rainbow)

 Interpolate original CAMS emissions to the desired grid: regrid\_fv2se\_cams\_anthro.ncl